Politics of Israel

-Politics in Israel are dominated by Zionist parties.
-They traditionally fall into three camps, the first two being the largest: Labor Zionism, Revisionist Zionism and Religious Zionism.
+Politics in Israel are based on parliamentary democracy.
+The Prime Minister of Israel is the head of government and leader of a multi-party system.
+Politics in Israel is dominated by Zionist parties.
+They traditionally fall into three camps, the first two being the largest: Labor Zionism, revisionist Zionism, and religious Zionism.
 There are also several non-Zionist Orthodox religious parties and non-Zionist secular left-wing groups, as well as non-Zionist and anti-Zionist Israeli Arab parties.

-Early history (1948–1977)
+Early history (1948–1996)

-During the 1948 Palestine war (part of the Israeli–Palestinian conflict and, more widely, the Arab–Israeli conflict), the State of Israel was formed in the Palestine region, then under British rule.
+During the 1948 Palestine war (part of the Israeli–Palestinian conflict and more widely the Arab–Israeli conflict), the State of Israel was formed in the Palestine region, then under British rule.
 Until the 1977 Knesset election, Israel was ruled by successive coalition governments led by Mapai or the Mapai-dominated Alignment.
 From 1967 to 1970, a national unity government included all of Israel's parties except for the Communist Party of Israel's two factions.
 In 1968, the Israeli Labor Party formed from three earlier left-leaning parties, but was defeated in the 1977 election by Menachem Begin's centre-to-right Revisionist Zionist Likud bloc (then composed of Herut, the Liberals and the smaller La'am Party).
 The Likud formed a coalition with the National Religious Party, Agudat Israel, and others.
+Menachem Begin was prime minister until 1983, when he resigned due to health reasons and was succeeded by Yitzhak Shamir.

+After the 1984 elections had proved inconclusive with neither the Alignment nor Likud able to form a government, a national unity government was formed with a rotating prime ministership – Shimon Peres took the first two years, and was replaced by Shamir midway through the Knesset term.
+Although the 1988 election produced another national unity government, Shamir was able to take the role alone.
+Peres made an abortive bid to form a left-wing government in 1990, but failed, leaving Shamir in power until 1992.
+Rabin became prime minister for the second time when he led Labour to victory in the 1992 election.
+After his assassination on 4 November 1995, Peres took over as prime minister.